Updated: April 19, 2021

 If you become ill during your program and require medical care or hospitalization for a severe case of COVID-19, CELA Belize staff will make every effort to direct you to the best treatments locally available and, with your permission, check in with the medical team supervising your case.
 While our staff cannot be in the room with you, we will do our best to support you in making contact with your friends and family at home, advising on insurance and hospital paperwork, and communicating with doctors if you have any difficulties.

 At the time of your program, the USA may require that you receive a negative COVID test within days before your return travel.
 If you test positive, you may be unable to return to the USA until you are able to test negative.
 In that case, here is what would happen:

 - You will need to change your return flight.
 Usually that means paying the change fee and any fare difference.
 Sometimes the cost of changing the flight is more than purchasing a new one-way ticket.

-- Some countries (including Thailand) require anyone who tests positive to be admitted to the locally designated hospital for quarantining and treating COVID-19 patients.
-You would be required to stay in the hospital until a doctor determines you have recovered and are non-contagious.
+- Health officials may use their discretion to direct where you are treated for COVID-19.
+You may be required to stay at the hospital or under quarantine until a doctor determines you have recovered and are non-contagious.
 You will be responsible for the healthcare costs during this time.
 You should make sure that your medical insurance or travel medical insurance would cover this cost should it arise.

-Please note that COVID-19 regulations are constantly evolving in each country and could change before your program begins.
-We will do our best to keep you updated to any such changes, but it is important that you ensure that you have appropriate medical insurance coverage should you need medical treatment abroad (which is a good idea even outside of COVID-19)
+Please note that COVID-19 regulations are constantly evolving and could change before your program begins.
+We will do our best to keep you updated to any such changes, but it is important that you ensure that you have appropriate medical insurance coverage should you need medical treatment abroad (which is a good idea even outside of COVID-19).

-If you have questions or concerns, please contact [email protected] at any time.
-Thank you, and we look forward to seeing you this summer.
+If you have questions or concerns, please contact [email protected] any time.
+Thank you, and we look forward to seeing you this summer!